int19h/jbomohi/dict/fi'u/comments.md

 stumbling block.
 I do not see the golden ratio as being all that fundamental for fractions, despite its being "golden".

+## 2015-05-21T02:43:22Z — durka42 (comment 1868, in reply to 1867)

+Re: Dangerous overloading?

+krtisfranks wrote:
+> spheniscine wrote:
+> > I don't think (fi'u) alone should mean the golden ratio; seems like
+> > dangerous overloading to me.
+Should probably be split to a different
+> cmavo.
+>
+>
+> I have been meaning to comment on this and say the same thing.
+At the very
+> least, a separate cmavo should be optional/available.
+It also makes the
+> division symbol (of which there are several, really) conflated with the
+> symbol for the golden ratio (phi); it is a minor point, but a potential
+> stumbling block.
+I do not see the golden ratio as being all that
+> fundamental for fractions, despite its being "golden".

+{fe'i} is the division operator, though.
+But I can't say I understand why we need both {fe'i} and {fi'u}.